nvpro-samples/vk_lod_clusters/README.md

   - 280 MB zip

 These models can take minutes to load, due to the processing into the cluster lod system, even on systems with many CPU cores.
+We recommend making use of _"File > Save Cache"_ menu entry to store the results of the initial processing next to the original files.

 ## Third Party